Aquanty/rtd-hgs/docs/source/index.rst

 | ``Scope:``\ ``.grok``
 | Causes **HydroGeoSphere** to use the approach of
-  :raw-latex:`\citet{wang}`, as discussed in
+  :raw-latex:`\citet{wang}`, as discussed in Section :ref:
-  Section :ref:`V-verif:wang` , for computing the
+| , for computing the pressure-effective area relationship for the
-  pressure-effective area relationship for the fractures.
+  fractures.
 These functions will automatically be applied to all fracture zones.

 --------------